 There are currently backlogs in the processing of residence permit applications based on family ties.
-At the moment, there are approximately 10,800 applications waiting for a decision.
-We apologise for the delays.
+At the moment, there are about 10,500 applications pending a decision.
+We apologise for the delay.

 Most applications are processed within three months

-The backlogs do not concern the majority of the applications submitted on the basis of family ties.
-Of all the applications submitted in 2022 on the basis of family ties, more than 55% were processed within three months and 75% within six months of submitting the application.
+The backlogs do not apply to most of the applications based on family ties.
+Of all the applications based on family ties submitted in 2022, more than 60% have received a decision within three months of submitting the application.

-If you have not yet received a decision on your application, there is no need to worry.
+If you have not yet received a decision on your application, do not worry.
 We will contact you if additional information is needed for your application.

-When processing applications, we always pay attention to the best interest of the child and the protection of family life.
-The average processing time is shorter for applications of minors.
+When processing applications, we always pay attention to the best interests of children and the protection of family life.
+The average processing times for applications of minors are shorter.

-Take this into account when you apply for a residence permit on the basis of family ties:
+What to do when applying for a residence permit based on family ties:

-- If you fill in the application thoroughly and attach all the required documents, we will be able to process it faster.
+- If you fill in the application thoroughly and accurately and remember to include all the required additional information, we will be able to process it faster.

-- The backlogs especially concern applications that require additional information in order to be processed.
-Check that you have sent all the requested attachments.
-Make sure that you have also delivered legalised documentation on family ties and documents on your financial resources as instructed.
+- Having to ask for additional information causes backlogs.
+Check that you have delivered all the required attachments.
+Check that you have also delivered legalised documentation on family ties and additional information on your income as instructed.

 - You must have legalised documentation on family ties, such as a marriage certificate or your child’s birth certificate.
-Bring the original documents with you when you visit a Finnish mission (embassy or consulate) or a service point of the Finnish Immigration Service to prove your identity.
+Bring the original documentation with you when you visit a mission (embassy or consulate) or a service point of the Finnish Immigration Service to prove your identity.

-3. If there are any changes in your family ties, notify the Finnish Immigration Service of the changes.
+- If there are any changes in your family ties, notify the Finnish Immigration Service.

-- Changes in family ties include, for example, divorce, marriage, the birth of a child and changes in the custody of a child.
-For instructions on notifying changes in family ties, see the page Changes in your family ties.
+- Changes in family ties include divorce, marriage, the birth of a child and changes in the custody of a child.
+For instructions on notifying changes in family ties, please visit Changes in your family ties.

-4. Remember to renew your passport if it expires soon.
+- Remember to renew your passport if it is about to expire.